How to Remove a Boat from a Trailer in 7 Steps

 Maintain the Trailer

-Once the trailer has been stored, it should be regularly maintained to ensure that it is in good working condition.
+It should be regularly maintained to ensure that it is in good working condition.
 This includes checking the tires, hitch, and other components to make sure that they are in good condition.

 • Check the Tires: Check the tires of the trailer to make sure that they are inflated and in good condition.
 If the tires are flat or worn, they should be replaced before attempting to move the trailer.